|Note from the editor: as of 2021, Lending Club no longer offers peer-to-peer lending.|

 Lending Club Review For Investors

 Those are attractive rates, but just so we’re clear, there are more risks with Lending Club investments than there are with bank certificates of deposit.
 Plus, there are certain requirements you have to meet as an investor.
 Remember, the higher the potential reward, the higher the risk.

 Depending on which state you live in, there are income requirements to invest in Lending Club.
-In most states it’s a minimum of $70,000 per year, though it may be higher in some states.
+In most states, it’s a minimum of $70,000 per year, though it may be higher in some states.
 Generally, the income requirement does not apply if you have a minimum net worth of $250,000.
-The platform also requires you invest no more than 10% of your net worth in Lending Club notes.
+The platform also requires you to invest no more than 10% of your net worth in Lending Club notes.

-The minimum opening account with Lending Club is $25, which is also the minimum requirement to invest in any single note.
+The minimum opening account with Lending Club is $1,000 and $25 is the minimum requirement to invest in any single note.
+For retirement accounts, the minimum to open is $5,500.

 Lending Club IRA

 You can also hold Lending Club investments as part of an individual retirement account (IRA).
 You can do this through a Lending Club self-directed IRA.
-Lending Club will pay the annual IRA fee if you open the account with a minimum of $5,000 and keep that balance level for a minimum of 12 months.
+Lending Club IRA requires an initial deposit of $5,500.
+That amount allows you to start investing at a higher level and negates the need for monthly management fees.

 Choosing Notes to Invest In